delsys-inc/Example-Applications/Python/README.md

 public Task<bool> PairSensor (int pairnumber)
 ```
 This sets the base into pairing mode, allowing for a user to pair a new sensor to the base with a specific pair number.
-Pipeline must be in the Off or Connected State to run this command
+Pipeline must be in the Off or Connected State to run this command.
+Sensors only need to be paired to a specific base/lite one time.
+Once a sensor has been paired, you will only need to turn on the sensor and begin a scan to connect it.
+To update the pair number you must re-pair that sensor with the new pair number.

 <ins>Basic Pairing in Python</ins>
+(Without dialog window prompt or threading operation to await pair request)
 ```python
 pair_number = 1
 pair_confirmation = TrigBase.PairSensor(pair_number)